Christine Lagarde: Comment on King Abdullah

+Loan to Argentina

+In 2019, the IMF granted Argentina a loan of $57 billion - equivalent to 10% of GDP.
+The loan, then the largest in the Fund's history, sparked controversy within the financial institution, as such a sum was far too high for such an economically fragile country.
+U.S. President Donald Trump and IMF President Christine Lagarde, however, interceded to have this loan request validated to support Mauricio Macri, struggling in the polls in the run-up to the 2019 presidential election.
+To get this deal through the official analysis grid, IMF teams used growth assumptions that would turn out to be profoundly unrealistic.
+The loan was then disbursed very quickly, before the election, but would lead Argentina into a serious debt crisis, with the country unable to meet its debts.

 European Central Bank

+Nomination

-On 2 July 2019, Lagarde was nominated by the European Council to succeed Mario Draghi as President of the European Central Bank (ECB) on 1 November 2019.
-On 17 September 2019, the European Parliament voted via secret ballot to recommend her to the position, with 394 in favor, 206 opposed, and 49 abstentions.
+On 2 July 2019, Christine Lagarde was nominated by the European Council to succeed Mario Draghi as President of the European Central Bank (ECB) on 1 November 2019.
+On 17 September 2019, the European Parliament voted via secret ballot to recommend her to the position, with 394 in favour, 206 opposed, and 49 abstentions.

-As president, Lagarde is expected to maintain the accommodative monetary policy of her predecessor, Mario Draghi.
+In September 2019 writers for Bloomberg opined that as president Lagarde was expected to maintain the accommodative monetary policy of her predecessor, Mario Draghi.
 When addressing the European Parliament's ECON Committee ahead of her appointment, Lagarde also expressed her willingness to make the ECB play a role in fighting climate change and to carry out a review of the ECB's monetary policy framework.

-She received the insignia of Commander of the National Order of Merit from Emmanuel Macron in February 2022.
-According to the French press, Nicolas Sarkozy suggested to Emmanuel Macron that she become his Prime Minister in case of re-election in the French presidential election of 2022.
+In July 2019 Prince Michael of Liechtenstein worried that Lagarde had "been extremely supportive of heavy deficit spending and cheap money" and felt that this fact portended ill.
+Writers at the Wall Street Journal felt that her strength lay in her flexibility, and she was "a diplomat and negotiator, not a technocrat or economist".